-In addition to the Noah Plan curriculum and many lectures, courses and teacher training resources, FACE has produced four self-teaching courses that are suitable for high school students.
-A fifth course, The Bible and the Constitution is in production and will be completed in June 2020.
+In addition to the Noah Plan curriculum and many lectures, courses and teacher training resources, FACE has produced a number of self-teaching courses that are suitable for high school students.

 The Welfare State course: The Biblical and Constitutional View on Poverty and Welfare